SlimeVR/SlimeVR-Docs-Site/diy/imu-comparison.md

 ## MPU+QMC5883L
 This is a highly experimental setup that approximately matches an MPU9250.
 Unlike other IMUs which consist of a single PCB, this instead relies on connecting a magnetometer to an MPU6050 or MPU6500.
+That being said, a breakout board which includes both an MPU6050 and an HMC5883L does exist: the GY-87.
 Both the QMC5883L and HMC5883L may be used, however, the QMC5883L may potentially perform better.